TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Balance szturm, either way more expensive or less velocity
+	- it's way more powerful than e.g. szturm

 - A centered popup with the after-update message
 	- The current right-bottom notice is hard to notice